RTCM Unpacked: The Binary Protocol Your RTK Fix Actually Depends On

 Frequently Asked Questions

-What is the difference between RTCM and NMEA?
+What is the difference between RTCM and NMEA in an RTK system?

 What is MT1230 and why does it matter?